biruk-hg/Game-of-Games-3/README.md

 4. **Even or Odd**: Predict whether a randomly generated number will be even or odd.
 5. **Find the Red Thread**: Spot the "red thread" hidden within a sequence of shuffled strings.

-You can choose any of these games to play from the **Simple Java Games** menu.
+You can choose any of these games to play from the **Game of Games** menu.

 ## **Game Descriptions**